Raytheon welcomes new CEO Thomas A. Kennedy

 Kennedy succeeds William H. Swanson, who remains chairman of the company’s board of directors.
 As he assumes the company’s executive leadership, we asked Tom to discuss his vision for Raytheon, his near-term priorities and what’s next for the industry.

 Q: What are your goals for Raytheon?

 My focus is on continuing to grow our company, expanding into new markets with new customers for our advanced technologies, system solutions and services.
 Over the course of his 11-plus- year tenure as CEO, Bill Swanson built a solid foundation for the company's future success — a foundation rooted in our common vision, strategy, goals and values.
-As we look toward the future, we will continue to focus on investing for the long-term in innovative solutions that play to our core strengths in electronic warfare, air and missile defense, C4ISR (command, control, communications, computers, intelligence, surveillance and reconnaissance) and cyber.
+As we look toward the future, we will continue to focus on investing for the long-term in innovative solutions that play to our core strengths in electronic warfare, air and missile defense, C5ISR (command, control and sensors) and cyber.
 We are already seeing the benefit of these investments in key program wins on Next Generation Jammer and Air and Missile Defense Radar program awards.
 And we are well positioned to capture the increased focus and investment in cyber outlined in the Department of Defense’s budget.

 International is a source of considerable long-term growth potential.
 In 2013, international comprised 30 percent of our overall bookings.
 We will continue our efforts to build on success in the global markets, including enabling greater co-development and co-production in the local markets.

 Q: What experiences most inform your leadership style?